Constraining a Constellation

 Exactly N

-ONLY criterion.
-This constraint is satisfied if the exact specified number of objects in the constellation meet the conditions for chain access.
+ONLY criterion: This constraint is satisfied if the exact specified number of objects in the constellation meets the conditions for chain access.
 In the text box to the right of the Restriction list, enter the exact number of objects that must meet those conditions.
-For example, if the exact number is set to 2 and the constellation:
+For example, you could set the exact number to 2 and consider when the constellation meets the following conditions:

-- is defined as a group of three ground stations A, B, and C, and
+- is defined as a group of three ground stations A, B, and C

-the constraint is satisfied when the satellite can access ground stations:
+Then the constraint is satisfied when the satellite can access the following pairs of ground stations:

 - A and C